trustfractal/did_registry_demo/README.md

       ```
       0x0000000000000000000000000000000000000000000000000000000000000001
       ```
-      Normally, when Fractal's server call this method, this value is a personally unique identifier.
+      Normally, when Fractal's server call this method, this value is a personal unique identifier.
   - Click "transact"
   </details>

-Furthermore, Fractal's servers also make a few `addUserToList` calls with the relevant lists.
-There's three categories of lists:
+Fractal's servers also make a few `addUserToList` calls with the relevant lists.
+There are three categories of lists:

 - KYC level